akka/akka/akka-docs/rst/scala/typed-actors.rst

    :include: typed-actor-create2

 Since you supply a Props, you can specify which dispatcher to use, what the default timeout should be used and more.
-Now, our Squarer doesn't have any methods, so we'd better add those.

-.. includecode:: code/docs/actor/TypedActorDocSpec.scala
-   :include: imports,typed-actor-iface

-Alright, now we've got some methods we can call, but we need to implement those in SquarerImpl.

-.. includecode:: code/docs/actor/TypedActorDocSpec.scala
-   :include: imports,typed-actor-impl

-Excellent, now we have an interface and an implementation of that interface, and we know how to create a Typed Actor from that, so let's look at calling these methods.

 Method dispatch semantics
 -------------------------